Hack-WashU/.github/profile/README.md

 Hi!
 We're Hack WashU -- WashU's Hackathon club.

 Want to help out?
-Join our Teams group and mailing list!
+Join our Discord and mailing list!

 We don't want to make our invite links public in order to reduce spam.
-Here are the steps to join Teams:
+You can get an invite from a friend, or follow these steps:
-1. Go to teams.microsoft.com and login with your @wustl.edu email
+1. Go to discord.com and create an account
-2. Click "Join or Create a Team" and search for Hack WashU
+2. On the bottom of the let pane, click the "Browse Public Servers" icon (looks like a compass)
+3. Click "Student Hubs" and join, entering your WUSTL email
+4. Search for "Hack WashU Community"
-3. Join!
+5. Join!

 Here are the steps to join our mailing list & calendar [this is also required]:
 1. Open Outlook (web or desktop)